-6.9 Fast computation of the N-th term of a q-holonomic sequence and applications algorithm to the computation of the N-th term of any holonomic sequence in essentially the same arithmetic complexity.
-In [6], Alin Bostan and Sergey Yurkevich designed q-analogues of these algorithms.
-They first extend Strassen's algorithm to the computation of the q-factorial of N, then Chudnovskys' algorithm to the computation of the N-th term of any q-holonomic sequence.
+6.9 Fast computation of the N-th term of a q-holonomic sequence and applications

+In 1977, Strassen invented a famous baby-step/giant-step algorithm that computes the factorial N! in arithmetic complexity quasi-linear in \sqrt{N} .
+In 1988, the Chudnovsky brothers generalized Strassen's algorithm to the computation of the N-th term of any holonomic sequence in essentially the same arithmetic complexity.
+In [5], Alin Bostan and Sergey Yurkevich designed q-analogues of these algorithms.
+They first extend Strassen's algorithm to the computation of the N-th term of any q-holonomic sequence.
 Both algorithms work in arithmetic complexity quasi-linear in \sqrt{N} ; surprisingly, they are simpler than their analogues in the holonomic case.
 They provide a detailed cost analysis, in both arithmetic and bit complexity models.
 Moreover, they describe various algorithmic consequences, including the acceleration of polynomial and rational solving of linear q-differential equations, and the fast evaluation of large classes of polynomials, including a family recently considered by Nogneng and Schost.